 Currently, other medications are in clinical trials to treat IBS, but are not approved for public consumption.

-How to Reduce IBS Symptoms Outlook
+IBS Relief and IBS Symptoms Outlook

 IBS is manageable for the majority of people.
 But even people with mild IBS symptoms experience great discomfort and mental distress.
 If you are suffering from IBS, speak with your doctor to see what options you have available.